ZurichNLP/domain-robustness/README.md

 ### Train baseline model

-To train a baseline model on S3IT, activate the virtualenv if not done yet:
+To train the baseline model, run

-    source venvs/sockeye3/bin/activate
+    ./scripts/training/train_multilingual.sh

-Then submit a job to SLURM:
+Alternatively, to submit it as a SLURM job on S3IT:

-    sbatch scripts/training/train_baseline.sh
+    ./scripts/wrap-slurm-gpu-task.sh scripts/training/train_multilingual.sh

 Check the status with

     squeue | grep [your username]

+Cancel the job with

+    scancel [job id]

 ### Train a multilingual baseline model

 Submit as a job:

-    sbatch scripts/training/train_multilingual.sh
+    ./scripts/wrap-slurm-gpu-task.sh scripts/training/train_multilingual.sh

 ### Train a reconstruction model

 Submit as a job:

-    sbatch scripts/training/train_reconstruction.sh
+    ./scripts/wrap-slurm-gpu-task.sh scripts/training/train_reconstruction.sh

-The reconstruction model is initialized with the multilingual baseline model.
+The reconstruction model is initialized with the multilingual baseline model, then fine-tuned.
 This means that the multilingual baseline model must be trained before the reconstruction model.